 Hasan Fathy is world renowned for his trendsetting architecture rooted in traditional craftsmanship and vernacular architecture.
-Hasan Fathy was interested in developing a style of architecture that was rooted in local traditions, and was built with local materials using skilled labor.
+Hasan Fathy was interested in developing a style of architecture rooted in local traditions, and built with local materials using skilled labor.
 It was the architecture for the poor as he wrote in his book by the same name.

 Search for an indigenous style

 Expressing his frustration with modern architecture built with concrete and steel and endorsed by the Egyptian bureaucracy, Fathy argued for an indigenous style rooted in Arab traditions and local climate.
 He wrote that modern Egypt lacked indigenous style, had no character, and was cut off from its traditions.
-He devoted his life to search for an indigenous style and was successful in developing such a style at the new Gourna Village.
+He devoted his life to search for an indigenous style and was successful in developing such a style at new Gourna Village.

 Mimamsa Diary is available as an ebook from Amazon now.